Table of Contents

 - Contact the Experienced Fort Lauderdale Dog Bite Lawyers at Lawlor, White & Murphy

-Dedicated Dog Bite Injury Attorneys Fight for Clients’ Right to Compensation in Broward County, Palm Beach County, and Across Florida
+Dedicated Fort Lauderdale Dog Bite Lawyers Fight for Clients’ Right to Compensation for Dog Bite Injuries in Broward County, Palm Beach County, and Across Florida

 After being bitten by a dog, many victims are left with severe, often disfiguring scars.
 Dog bites have been known to puncture skin, fracture bones, and damage muscles, nerves, tendons, and blood vessels.
 Deeper dog bite wounds can become infected and lead to further pain and health complications in the future.
 In addition, if the dog is not vaccinated against rabies, or the owner is uncertain about whether or not the dog has been vaccinated, the victim may need to undergo antibiotic treatment.

 But for many victims—particularly young children—perhaps the most long-lasting and life-altering effect of a dog bite is the psychological damage it can cause.
 Many dog bite victims suffer a phobia of dogs that makes it difficult for them to interact with even the most well-trained and docile canines for the rest of their lives.

 At Lawlor, White, and Murphey, our dedicated team of attorneys have over half a century of combined experience protecting injury victims across Florida.
 We are passionately committed to helping Florida dog bite victims obtain the compensation they need to heal and move on with their life.
 We not only strive to achieve a just settlement, but to make the world a safer place by raising awareness of an aggressive animal or negligent owner and preventing similar dog bite injuries from happening to others.